Is the Simplified Regime Still Efficient for You?

 2) Your revenue has increased

 When income rises, small percentage differences become large tax differences.
+Especially because marginal tax rates in Portugal can go up to 48%.

 Example logic: